TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	modality (must, can, cannot, should not, need to)
 * 3rd person

+❕ If the text is a explanation of a law, a layman’s interpretation, which means that the topic of the text is law, but the text does not have features of Legal/Regulation (it does not include legalese, very clear structure), annotate it as Information/Explanation (primary label) + Legal/Regulation (secondary label).
+See examples on the link below.

 Examples: small print, software license, rule, proclamation, terms and conditions, contracts, law, copyright notices, university regulation …

 Go to [examples](Legal_examples).